-Biden to press contrast with Trump in coronavirus address
+Biden, Sanders offer contrasts to Trump during outbreak

+“No president can promise to prevent future outbreaks, but I can promise you this, when I’m president we will be better prepared, respond better and recover better,” Biden declared.
+“We will lead with science, listen to the experts, will heed their advice.
+We’ll build American leadership and rebuild it to rally the world to meet the global threats that we are likely to face again.”

+Biden cautioned that the virus, which some Trump allies have dismissed as overblown fodder for the president’s critics, “does not have a political affiliation.”
+And in a direct dig at Trump, Biden added another pledge: “I’ll always tell you the truth.
+This is the responsibility of a president.
+That’s what is owed the American people.”

-WILMINGTON, Del.
-(AP) — Democratic presidential front-runner Joe Biden is to deliver an address on the coronavirus on Thursday, less than 24 hours after President Donald Trump spoke to the nation from the Oval Office about a public health crisis he’d previously downplayed.
+The former vice president and Sanders gave their dueling addresses on the coronavirus less than 24 hours after Trump spoke to the nation from the Oval Office about a public health crisis he’d previously downplayed.

-Biden aides pitch the speech, to be delivered from the former vice president’s hometown of Wilmington, Delaware, as a demonstration of how he might conduct himself as president in response to a severe challenge, while contrasting himself with a Republican president he has lambasted as erratic and incompetent.

-The event also allows Biden to juxtapose his style and approach with that of his last remaining rival for the Democratic nomination, Vermont Sen. Bernie Sanders.
-Biden now leads Sanders by more than 150 delegates after winning four more state primaries Tuesday, with Washington state still being counted.
-And his advantage could expand considerably next Tuesday when the delegate-rich states of Florida, Illinois and Ohio hold primaries.

-For Biden, the ideal will be to give voters a practical example of one of his core arguments: that he’d be ready on Inauguration Day to handle whatever trials reach the Oval Office.
+Sanders called on Trump to declare a national emergency and said a hotline should be established for people seeking information about coronavirus.

+He also said the U.S. was at a “major disadvantage” compared with other countries since many people have no medical insurance.

+Sanders has advocated for fully government-financed health care under a “Medicare for All” system that is the centerpiece of his campaign.
+But he said Thursday that in the meantime during the outbreak, the government must ensure that, “Everyone must be able to get all of the health care that they need without cost.”
+He added that if a vaccine to the virus is developed, it should be free.

+“We need an emergency response to the emergency,” Sanders said, “and we need it immediately.”
+With his speech, Biden unveiled a slate of policy proposals and said Trump is “welcome to adopt all of it today.”
+Biden called for all medically necessary testing for the virus to be accessible and without cost.
+He called for Congress to enact paid leave for all Americans, both as a temporary fix in responding to the current health crisis and a long-term solution to what he describes as a key gap in U.S. labor practices.
+Biden also proposed mobilizing federal resources to ensure at least 10 testing sites in every state and providing federal aid, including from the Pentagon, to put a stand-up hospital in any American city where an outbreak exceeds the capacity of existing health care infrastructure.
+Biden pledged that his administration would hold daily briefings in any such crisis, with top public health professionals in front of cameras to address the nation directly.
+Aides said Biden’s aim, besides addressing the current situation, was to give voters a practical example of one of his core arguments: that he’d be ready on Inauguration Day to handle whatever trials reach the Oval Office.
 In some ways, the dynamics recall the financial crisis that mushroomed late in the summer of 2008.
 The meltdown further damaged outgoing President George W. Bush and his Republican Party, dealing GOP nominee John McCain a new setback and granting a wider opening for Democratic nominee Barack Obama and his running mate, Biden.
 But that unfolded weeks before the election — Biden must keep making his case for nearly eight months.

+Biden now leads Sanders by more than 150 delegates after winning four more state primaries Tuesday, with Washington state still being counted.
+And his advantage could expand considerably next Tuesday when the delegate-rich states of Florida, Illinois and Ohio hold primaries.

 Biden and Sanders have both canceled public events ahead of next Tuesday’s primaries, yielding to public health officers and elected officials who are discouraging large campaign rallies.
 The pair will meet in a debate Sunday night on CNN, without a live audience.